web-at-berkeley/tp-sp23-backend/README.md

 - Why did you choose to organize your data schemas/models in a particular way?
 - Feel free to talk a bit about the "harder" routes that you worked on and how you approached them — harder is completely subjective, so feel free to get creative here!
-- How did you decide on certain response codes?
+- How did you decide on certain response codes or errors?

 This should be at most a page, so feel free to be brief!